stax76/awesome-mpv/README.md

 - [autoloop](https://github.com/zc62/mpv-scripts/blob/master/autoloop.lua) - Automatically loops files that are under a given duration (default 5 seconds).
 - [autosave](https://gist.github.com/Hakkin/5489e511bd6c8068a0fc09304c9c5a82) - Periodically saves "watch later" data during playback, rather than only saving on quit.
 Newer [fork](https://gist.github.com/CyberShadow/2f71a97fb85ed42146f6d9f522bc34ef).
 - [auto-save-state](https://github.com/AN3223/dotfiles/blob/master/.config/mpv/scripts/auto-save-state.lua) - Periodically saves progress with write-watch-later-config, and also cleans up the watch later data after the file is finished playing (so playlists may continue at the correct file).
-- [always-play-on-startup](https://github.com/AN3223/dotfiles/blob/master/.config/mpv/scripts/always-play-on-startup.lua) - Always play on startup, never start playback in a paused state.
 - [lilskippa](https://github.com/AN3223/dotfiles/blob/master/.config/mpv/scripts/lilskippa.lua) - Skip to black, skip to silence, skip to scene change.
 - [mpv_segment_length](https://github.com/shadax1/mpv_segment_length) - Displays the length of a segment/range from point A to point B.
 - [print-playlist](https://git.sr.ht/~jagrg/dotfiles/tree/master/item/common/.config/mpv/scripts/print-playlist.lua) - Cleans [the playlist formatting](https://github.com/mpv-player/mpv/issues/5868#issue-327675880) on the terminal.
 - [SmartSkip](https://github.com/Eisa01/mpv-scripts/#smartskip) - Automatically or manually skip opening, intro, outro, and preview, like never before.
 Jump to next file, previous file, and save your chapter changes!
 Much more explained in the link above.
 - [btime](https://github.com/butterw/bShaders/blob/master/mpv/settings/scripts/btime.js) - Shows a shorter time format when seeking: 0:15 / 3:10, 08:20 / 55:00, 0:00:05 / 1:30:14.
 - [countdown](https://github.com/butterw/bShaders/blob/master/mpv/settings/scripts/countdown.lua) - Display a countdown on OSD for the final seconds of the video (or music file).
-- [mpv-slash-search](https://github.com/Anakievs/mpv-slash-search) - Simple and lightweight script that allows you to search for a file in the playlist and jump to the first match.
+- [mpv-slash-search](https://codeberg.org/Anakiev/mpv-slash-search) - Simple and lightweight script that allows you to search for a file in the playlist and jump to the first match.
+- [mpvclip-mpvival-mpvloop](https://github.com/o770/mpvclip-mpvival-mpvloop) - Run MPV with options for loops and playback start and end times set according to a pattern or intervals of the total duration of a file.
+- [loop-until](https://github.com/ZreXoc/mpv-loop-until) - Loop the video until a specified amount of time. (e.g. loop a 30s wallpaper video to 30min)

 ## File